chaimeleon-eu/helm-chart-jupyter-pytorch/README.md

 # jupyter-pytorch

-Deploment of a pod running Ubuntu official image with pyTorch the option to include CUDA and request a GPU.
+Deployment of an Ubuntu desktop with pyTorch and optionally include CUDA libraries when a GPU is requested.
+X11 and LXDE (lightweight desktop) are installed.
+VNC and SSH services are included to allow remote access through Guacamole.
-Jupyter Notebook service is included which provides a web user interface for working.
+And finally Jupyter Notebook service is included which provides a web user interface for working.